Towards Non-Volatile Spin Orbit Devices: Deposition of Ferroelectric Hafnia on Monolayer Graphene/Co/HM Stacks: In-situ methods for nucleation on the graphene surface

-\textbf{Figure \ref{fig1_AFM}} shows the results of an atomic force microscopy (AFM) and grazing incidence X-ray diffraction (GIXRD) study on in-situ nucleation methods on the Gr surface of Gr/Pt(111) stacks, with a Pt thickness of 30 nm.
-An AFM map of the pristine Gr surface before any deposition is shown in figure \ref{AFM_pristine}.
-For the first three deposition cycles the HyALD precursor residence time was increased to promote chemisorption, followed by deposition of HZO and finally \AlOx{} (full details are given in methods).
-A subsequent AFM map was recorded and is shown in figure \ref{AFM_HyALD}.
+Figure \ref{fig1_AFM} shows the results of an atomic force microscopy (AFM, measured in tapping mode on a Bruker Dimension XR microscope) and grazing incidence X-ray diffraction (GIXRD, measured with a Cu K-$\alpha$1 X-ray source on a Bruker D8 Discover XRD system) study on in-situ nucleation methods on the Gr surface of Gr/Pt(111) stacks, with a Pt thickness of 30 nm.
+First, HZO deposition directly on the Gr surface was investigated, with no additional interlayer.
+Films were deposited in an Oxford OpAL ALD system, with alternating ALD cycles of HyALD/O$_2$ plasma and ZyALD/O$_2$ plasma.
+For the first three deposition cycles, HfO$_2$ only was deposited and the HyALD precursor residence time was increased to promote chemisorption, followed by deposition of HZO and finally \AlOx{} using TMA/H$_2$O (full details are given in the supplementary materials).
+A subsequent AFM map was recorded and is shown in figure \ref{fig1_AFM}(a).
 While no conformal film was deposited, decorated lines appear, indicating enhanced reactivity at some sites on the Gr surface.
-The size of these features, (1-2 $\upmu$m), is consistent with step edges previously observed in scanning tunneling microscopy (STM) experiments on similar films \cite{ajejas2019thermally}.
-Depending on the ALD precursor used, the energy barrier for chemisorption is increased \cite{kim2014selective} and thus nucleation may be favoured only at more reactive sites, such as these step edges.
-The roughness is similar for both the pristine Gr surface and the surface in \ref{AFM_HyALD}, at around 0.35 nm, which is slightly higher than a single step edge in Pt(111), 0.238 nm \cite{itaya1990nsitu}. \\
+The size of these features, (1-2\,$\upmu$m), is consistent with step edges previously observed in scanning tunneling microscopy (STM) experiments on the same stacks \cite{ajejas2019thermally}.
+Depending on the ALD precursor used, the energy barrier for chemisorption is increased \cite{kim2014selective} and thus nucleation is favoured only at more reactive sites, such as these step edges.
+As shown in the supplementary materials (see supplementary information), the average difference in height either side of the line features is $0.242 \pm 0.039$\,nm.
+This corresponds well with a single step edge in Pt(111), 0.238\,nm \cite{itaya1990nsitu}.

+Due to the poor nucleation on the pristine graphene surface, subsequent experiments focused on adding an interlayer between the Gr and HZO.
+Employing a dielectric interlayer would still allow for electric field control over the Gr/Co interface, as has been widely researched in the context of FeFET devices.\cite{ni2018critical} At the same time, spin-orbit effects can be tuned both through a dielectric layer \cite{srivastava2018large} or even metallic interlayer \cite{anadon2020spin} for controlling the DMI.